-Just when you thought boxelder bugs were a thing of the spring, they disappointingly remerge in abundance in the fall.
-Sure, these pesky red and black beetle-like bugs aren’t dangerous or destructive, but they can be extremely annoying.
-A boxelder bug infestation in your house can seem overwhelming but Plunkett’s can help you get rid of boxelder bugs in fall and all year long.
+Boxelder bugs can be a nuisance in both the spring and the fall.
+They cause a ruckus as the weather warms and trees bloom and then they remerge in abundance in the fall.
+Sure, these pesky red and black crawling bugs aren’t dangerous but they can be extremely annoying.
+A boxelder bug infestation in your house can feel overwhelming, but don’t fret–Plunkett’s can help you get rid of boxelder bugs in the spring, fall, and all year long.

 Box Elder Bugs Congregating Near Window